chorus-ai/Chorus_SOP/sop-website/docs/intro.md

 sidebar_position: 1
 ---

-# Tutorial Intro
+# SOP Intro

-The online document is built up to provide an user-friendly SOP for CHoRUS Data Acquisiition module.
+This online resource was constructed to provide a central SOP interface for members of the B2AI CHoRUS DGP.

-The SOP will provide detailed instructions in:
+The SOP documents provide detailed instructions with regard to:

-* OMOP Mapping
+- Structured EHR data
+- Flowsheet data
+- Waveform data
+- Imaging data
+- Data Requests
+- Freetext data
-* Data Collection
+- Data update
-* Data Quality Assessment
-* Data Serving
+- Data quality
+- Central Processing
+- Privacy
+- Common data elements
+- Safe Harboring Approach
+- OMOP Mapping

-All documents will be edited and reviewed by CHoRUS Data Acquisition team.
+All documents will be edited, reviewed, and validated by CHoRUS.

-If you have any good ideas or would love to share your fantastic tools, please feel free to use [Blog](/blog) section to share your experience.
+If you have any good ideas or would love to share your fantastic tools, please feel free to use [Blog](/blog) section to contribute.